Experts Talk Transportation

 Check back regularly to gain insights from specialized experts and thought leaders behind our award-winning, full-service consulting practice.
 Contact HDRTransportation [at] hdrinc.com for more information.

 BIM and 3D Design in the Field

 3D design is fundamentally changing the way that transportation projects are delivered.
-BIM for infrastructure expert Alexa Mitchell explains how the technology will affect those using new applications in the field, what designers and owners need to know and the benefits of these new models.
+Nationally recognized BIM expert Alexa Mitchell explains how the technology will affect those using new applications in the field, what designers and owners need to know and the benefits of these new models.

 Staying Up to Date on ITS